trinityXmontoya/brain-teasers/README.md

 Solutions:

-1. Euler 1 : Ruby
+  Euler 1 in Ruby

-2. Euler 1 : JS
+  Euler 1 in JS

-3. Euler 6 : JS
+  Euler 6 in JS

-4. Euler 15 : Ruby
+  Euler 15 in Ruby

-5. Palindrome Checker : JS (full sentences)
+  Palindrome Checker in JS (full sentences)

-6. One-line ROT-13 Cipher : Ruby
+  One-line ROT-13 Cipher in Ruby

-7. Euler 4 : Ruby
+  Euler 4 in Ruby